-Meat Grinder is a 2009 Thai horror feature film – original title: เชือดก่อนชิม pronounced “Cheuat Gon Chim” – directed by Tiwa Moeithaisong and starring Mai Charoenpura.
+Meat Grinder is a 2009 Thai horror film directed by Tiwa Moeithaisong and starring Mai Charoenpura.
+The original title is เชือดก่อนชิม pronounced “Cheuat Gon Chim”.

 Buss (Mai Charoenpura) is a disturbed woman who hears voices in her head is tormented by visions.
 Having been taught some pretty dubious and unconventional food preparation and cooking skills by her mother, she decides to open up a noodle stall, using the body of a man leftover from a riot as the main ingredient.

 Meat Grinder was released in March 2009, just a few months before the rating system came into effect in Thailand.
-After beef noodle shop owners and vendors protested, the movie was reportedly ordered to cut certain scenes.
+After beef noodle shop owners and vendors protested, the filmmakers were reportedly ordered to cut certain scenes.
 The British DVD is uncut.

 Buy DVD: Amazon.co.uk